 The TWS Performance Arts (PA) program is designed to strike a balance between challenge and skill.
 It aims to develop performance techniques, sensitivity and imagination while working interdependently.
-Each Grade 12 student must take 1 PA course but may choose to take up to two if desired.
+Each Grade 12 student typically must take 1 PA course but may choose to take up to two if desired.
+Due to the restrictions in place due to the ongoing COVID-19 pandemic, adjustments have been made to the PA program for the 2021-22 school year resulting in each student being enrolled in 1 PA course this year.
 Credit value 0.5 each